uhm0311/EmitterSharp/README.md

-# EventEmitterSharp
+# EmitterSharp
-Simplified C# implementation of EventEmitter in Node.js
+C# implementation of Emitter in JavaScript module.
+See https://github.com/component/emitter for details.